BrunoCaseiro/brunocaseiro.github.io/_posts/2024-03-16-Vroomnerable.ova.md

 ![image](https://github.com/BrunoCaseiro/brunocaseiro.github.io/assets/38294180/74f0e7e5-61c3-4b54-9ad3-b2868b1632f7)

-To be sure which of the results is the target machine, you can compare the MAC addresses found to the VMs MAC address, which can be found in the network settings.
+To be sure which of the results is the target machine, you can compare the MAC addresses found to the VM's MAC address in the network settings.

 ![image](https://github.com/BrunoCaseiro/brunocaseiro.github.io/assets/38294180/0e9319c2-4b3c-4be3-aa8f-bf3cf549af21)